123santoshi/DSA/README.md

     b)print all permutations and find the max number in the permutations 7)IN DAY7 PRACTICING QUESTIONS ASKED IN INFYTQ a)dictionary shifting
+    b)finding kth smallest element in array(practice in geeks for geeks)